If a cosmetic surgery injury has set you back, we'll help you move forward

 The causes of cosmetic surgery negligence

-In order to make a cosmetic surgery compensation claim, the claimant must prove that the cosmetic surgeon or the cosmetic practice were negligent.
-All medical practitioners have a ‘duty of care' to their patients.
-Practitioners must take all reasonable steps to ensure the safety and well being of the patients in their care.
+In order to make a cosmetic surgery compensation claim, our solicitor must prove that the cosmetic surgeon or practice was negligent.
+All medical professionals have a ‘duty of care' to their patients and they must must take all reasonable steps to ensure the safety and well being of the patients in their care.
 Failure to do so may amount to negligence.

 Negligence in cosmetic surgery procedures can include: